ddeutils/ddedocs/docs/daily-work.md

 ### Afternoon: Expansion and Collaboration

-Creating Dashboards and Reporting Tools: Collaborating with data analysts and business users, data engineers contribute to developing dashboards and visualizations.
+#### Creating Dashboards and Reporting Tools

+Collaborating with data analysts and business users, data engineers contribute to developing dashboards and visualizations.
 These tools are designed to make data insights accessible, supporting strategic business decisions.

-Collaborating with Domain Experts: Working with domain experts is crucial for refining data models and ensuring they accurately reflect real-world entities.
+#### Collaborating with Domain Experts

+Working with domain experts is crucial for refining data models and ensuring they accurately reflect real-world entities.
 This collaboration enhances the relevance and quality of data, facilitating more meaningful analysis.

-Embracing Software Engineering Practices: Developing custom tools and applications to automate routine tasks and improve efficiency is an integral part of the day.
+#### Embracing Software Engineering Practices

+Developing custom tools and applications to automate routine tasks and improve efficiency is an integral part of the day.
 This might include creating scripts for data quality checks or developing integrations to streamline data flows.